ji-zai/personal-site/content/essays/winners.md

 Leverage accelerates exponentially, causing more pronounced inequalities in outcome.

-Global GDP is a rough approximation of the leverage in the world.
+Global GDP is an under-approximation of the leverage in the world.

 More leverage means we can more quickly implement better ideas, increasing our transactions in volume and value.
-But leverage also increases transactions that don't involve money which aren't reflected in GDP.
+But leverage also increases transactions that don't involve money which aren't yet reflected in GDP.

 GDP is also a lagging indicator of leverage because it takes time leverage to create more transactions.
-Only good ideas that are used will impact GDP.
-We will see today's leverage only after people use it to create things.
+Only implemented ideas that are valued will impact GDP.
+We will see today's leverage only after people use it to create good things.

-As we monetize more transactions and implement ideas faster, GDP becomes a better measure of leverage.

 Global GDP is [growing exponentially fast](https://ourworldindata.org/grapher/global-gdp-over-the-long-run), and so leverage is as well, accelerating us towards a winners take all world exponentially fast.